kintohub/kintohub-docs/docs/kintoblocks/websites.md

 To enable password protection for a website, follow the steps mentioned below:

-1. Open a **Website Deployment**.
+1. Open a **Website Project**.

-2. Make sure the Deployment is deployed successfully.
+2. Make sure the Project is deployed successfully.

 3. Scroll down to the **KintoBlocks** section.